melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 \newpage

 \includegraphics{cover_photo.png}
-Two fish of the vermilion/sunset cryptic species pair.
+Two fish of the vermilion/sunset rockfish cryptic species pair.
 Confirmation of species can only be determined via genetic analysis and species identification of these two fish caught in the Santa Barbara channel at approximately 250 ft depth is unknown.
 Photo courtesy of Sabrina Beyer (UCSC/NOAA).